t-d-k/LibreCrypt/docs/FAQ.md

 *A:* If you're using the "/silent" switch, try removing it and just clicking "OK" on the password dialog to confirm that your password and other details have been entered correctly.

 If DoxBox fails to mount, check your command line parameters carefully.
-If your password or volume filename have spaces in them, you'll need to surround them with doublequotes (").
+If your password or volume filename have spaces in them, you'll need to surround them with double-quotes (").
 Similarly "%" signs may be interpreted in batch files as batch file variables.

 * * *